 Email matters a lot.
 Some corporate spam filters still flag non-.com domains more frequently.
 If you're emailing enterprise clients, .com provides slightly better deliverability.

 You want maximum credibility.
 Banks, healthcare companies, and other trust-dependent businesses benefit from .com's universal recognition.
 Non-tech audiences expect serious companies to use .com.
+If .com is right for you but .io is tempting, see how .com stacks up against .co as another alternative.

 You're a tech company.
 SaaS products, developer tools, APIs, and tech startups have adopted .io as standard.
 Your audience expects tech companies to use tech-signaling domains.